 New header & footer will be developed.

 Russia will have little deviation from normal flow. ie If the user is Russian, he/she will be redirected to Avent system where his/her profile will be registered.
-Then the Russian user profile data flows from Avent DB to kenexa, and then only he will be allowed to apply for jobs.
+Avnet redirection will be handled by Brassring pages.
+JobSearchTool will redirect to Brassring pages for job description.
+While visiting the job description of jobs in Russia gateway, if the user clicks on apply button then user will be redirected to Avnet by Brassring.

+Advance Search in Brassring for Russia shows only locations in Russia.
+So it was decided to hide advance link for Russia.
+Changes to breadcrumbs are required to avoid user going to advance search while viewing the job description.

 References